 The latest Fire TV stick is slightly bigger than the previous iterations measuring at 3.4 by 1.1 by 0.5 inches.
 The ports provided on the Fire TV Stick include one HDMI plug-in and one micro-USB port.
 These ports are only used to connect the device to your TV.
 The HDMI plug-in goes to your TV and the power flows in through the micro-USB port.

 The design is great as it fits in most of the HDMI output of modern TVs.
+Older CRT televisions can be used through the use of an adapter.
 If it doesn’t seem to fit yours due to orientation and space, then you may need to get an extension male HDMI to Female HDMI cable.

 The internal specs boost the faster 802.11ac standard which is an upgrade from the 802.11n, the CPU also saw an upgrade from dual-core to quad-core.
 It comes with 4.1 Bluetooth support which means that you can connect all modern devices without any issues.
 Finally, the sound support is upgraded from the last generation Fire TV stick’s specs to Dolby 5.1.

 The remote needs special mention as it has a sleek and sturdy design.
 It has six buttons at the bottom with four-way nav pad at the top.
 A voice control button is a new addition to the remote when compared to the previous gen Fire TV Stick.
 It lets you use voice commands with Alexa — improving the overall functionality of the remote.